Workforce Development | Clover Park Technical College

 Which programs are eligible?

-PLEASE NOTE: It is recommended that you speak to your DSHS case manager if you are interested in going to school.
+PLEASE NOTE: It is recommended that you speak to your DSHS case manager if you are interested in attending Clover Park.

 What are the benefits?